brain-bican/taxonomy-development-tools/docs/UserInterface.md

 At the heart of the Taxonomy Development Tools is a robust internal database designed to streamline the management and curation of taxonomy-related data.
 Access to this database is facilitated through a user-friendly interface, with tables being a central component.

 The default view when loading TDT is a view of all of the the available tables.
-You can return to this at any time via the 'table` option in the `Tables` dropdown menu at the top of the interface, which can also be used to select specific tables.
+You can return to this at any time via the `table` option in the `Tables` dropdown menu at the top of the interface, which can also be used to select specific tables.

 &nbsp;
 &nbsp;